franzenzenhofer/automated-seo-tests/README.md

 seo-tests -u https://www.example.com -m recipient1@example.com,recipient2@example.com
 ```

+Using the Emailing feature requires you to setup a mail service.
+Please refer to the [Advanced Section - Opting-In for Mailing Functionality](#opting-in-for-mailing-functionality) below.

 ## Pro Tips 🌟

 - **First-Time Users**: You will be prompted to manually log into your Google account during the first run.
 After successfully logging in, make sure to return to the terminal and press the `ENTER` key to continue.
 Don't worry; your credentials will be saved for future use.